 Spectral coherence has been widely applied to quantify the strength of linear relationship between two signals.
-This measure, being defined in the frequency domain, can not assess the time evolution of the coupling between two signals and it is not appropriate for studying non stationary signals or transient phenomena.
+This measure, being defined in the frequency domain, can not assess the time evolution of the coupling between two signals and it is not appropriate to study non stationary signals or transient phenomena.
 To assess the time evolution of linear coupling an extension of spectral coherence in timefrequency (TF) domain is necessary.
-In literature, multivariate parametric analysis has been proposed to continuously measure the mutual interaction between heart rate variability (HRV) and systolic blood pressure variability during tilting [1].
-An other model based time-varying coherence function, able to estimate separately feedforward and feedback path of a close-loop, has been recently proposed and applied to explore the coupling of renal blood pressure and blood flow [2].
-Parametric models are attractive because, thanks to their mathematical modeling, they provide a way to disentangle feedback and feedforward mechanisms, to identify systems also in close-loop conditions [3] and to evaluate the causal direction of a coupling [4].
-Nevertheless, their performance in estimating the time varying spectral characteristics of a signal is related to the capability of fitting the appropriate underlying model and, in extremely non stationary conditions, they have been observed to perform less accurately than non parametric methods [5].
-In a non parametric context, a measure of Time-Scale coherence, based on Continuous Wavelet Transform, has been recently applied to the study of cardiorespiratory interaction [6].
+In literature, multivariate parametric analysis has been proposed to continuously measure the mutual interaction between heart rate variability (HRV) and systolic blood pressure variability during tilting [Mainardi and al, 1997].
+Another model based time-varying coherence function, able to estimate separately feedforward and feedback path of a close-loop, has been recently proposed and applied to explore the coupling of renal blood pressure and blood flow [Zhao et al.,2007].
+Parametric models are attractive because, thanks to their mathematical modelling, they provide a way to disentangle feedback and feedforward mechanisms, to identify systems also in closeloop conditions [Porta et al.,2006] and to evaluate the causal direction of a coupling [Porta et al.,2002].
+Nevertheless, their performance in estimating the time varying spectral characteristics of a signal is related to the capability of fitting the appropriate underlying model and, in extremely non stationary conditions, they have been observed to perform less accurately than non parametric methods [Orini et al.,2007].
+In a non parametric context, a measure of time-scale coherence, based on Continuous Wavelet Transform, has been recently applied to the study of cardio-respiratory interactions [Keissar et al.,2009].
 Non parametric methods have the advantage that they do not need any kind of assumption on the mathematical structure of the observed phenomenon and that they are relatively easy to estimate.
-Quadratic TF distribution represent a very powerful tool for the study of non stationary signals and transient phenomena and they have been widely applied to the study of autonomic nervous modulation [7].
-Theoretical properties of TF coherence $\gamma(t, f)$ defined using quadratic distributions have been first described in [8] and [9], but, to our knowledge, it has never been used in biomedical applications.
-It is defined as:
+Quadratic TF distributions represent a very powerful tool for the study of non stationary signals and transient phenomena and they have been widely applied to the study of autonomic nervous modulation [Mainardi et al., 2009].
+Theoretical properties of TF coherence $\gamma(t, f)$ defined using quadratic distributions have been first described in [White et al.,1990] and [Matz and Hlawatsch,2000], but, to our knowledge, it has never been used in biomedical applications.
+Quadratic TF coherence is defined as:

-$$\gamma(t,f) = \frac{C{xy}(t,f)C{xy}^{}(t,f)}{C{x}(t,f)C{y}(t,f)}$$ (1)
+$$g^{2}(t,f) = \frac{C{xy}(t,f)C{xy}(t,f)}{C{x}(t,f)C{y}(t,f)}$$ (1)